Start your zero trust journey

 Verify who is requesting access

-Establish and manage unique, low-privilege identities for all users who require privileged access, including IT, business users, and applications and services.
-Enable just-in-time access via workflows and enforce MFA at depth for identity assurance.
+Zero trust requires a shift from implicit trust to explicit trust that is gained through multiple forms of user and device verification.
+To achieve this, you must establish and manage unique, low-privilege identities for all users who require privileged access, including IT administrators and workforce users, and machine identities such as applications and services.
+It’s also critical to enable just-in-time access and enforce MFA at depth for identity assurance.

 See how to manage identities in the cloud and on-premise with Server PAM